QuTech-Delft/cQASM-spec/README.md

 > JvS: The `not` exception can be modelled in hardware by having a second bit register in hardware for each qubit that is cleared when a measurement is queued and toggled when the `not` instruction is executed.
 When the measurement result is subsequently used, the exclusive-or of the two registers is returned.
 This allows the classical hardware to delay a stall waiting for the measurement to complete beyond the first `not` operation, and it prevents the need for the classical processor to physically be able to write to the measurement register (this is important), while maintaining cQASM 1.0 compatibility (which defined this nasty `not` operation in the first place).

-For backward compatibility with 1.0, a qubit register of name "q" can also be defined as follows:

-    qubits 15

-In this case, "b" is used to refer to the associated measurement register, i.e. `b[1]` is the measurement register for `q[1]`.
-You can think of this as the suffix notation described before, but without a name or the dot.

-> JvS: This is pretty much the ugliest backward compatibility hack in here...

 Classical values can also be initialized.
 The syntax and semantics are borrowed from C, although the array length must always be defined between the square brackets (conversely, C allows the array length to be implicit in the initializer item count).

     int<64> r[16] = {3, 2, 1} # Initializes r to (3,2,1,0,0,0,...,0)